 Pudding shots are exactly what the name implies, pudding mixed with alcohol.
 This recipe contains both vodka and chocolate liqueur to double your fun.

-These boozy treats start with instant pudding mix mixed with cold milk, alcohol, and any other flavorings you want to create an amazing party fair!
+These boozy treats start with an instant pudding mix mixed with cold milk, alcohol, and any other flavorings you want to create an amazing party fair!

 While you can serve these in little bowls, they are most fun when served in shot glasses along with mini spoons!